 There was a range of leaflets available to the public about services on offer.
-Services were also displayed on a board in the pharmacy.
+Services were also displayed in the window of the pharmacy.
 There was step free access to the pharmacy.
 There was adequate seating for patients or customers waiting for services and space for a wheelchair user or a pushchair to navigate.
+There was a hearing loop available for people with hearing difficulties and large label printing was available for people with sight difficulties.
+The pharmacy team had completed 48 medicines usage reviews since April and always gained signed consent to do this service.